Francisca Aguirre

 Francisca Aguirre Benito (27 October 1930 – 13 April 2019) was a Spanish poet and author.
 Her first poetry collection, Ithaca, published in 1972, won her the Leopoldo Panero Poetry Award.
 In 2011, she won the National Poetry Award for her poetry piece Historia de una anatomía.
 Aguirre also won the National Prize for Spanish Literature in November 2018.

 Biography

 Aguirre was born in Alicante, the daughter of noted painter Lorenzo Aguirre.
+When she was young, Aguirre and her family fled to France due to the Spanish Civil War and were forced to live in political exile.
+Due to the German invasion of France during World War II, Aguirre's family returned to Spain where her father was killed under Francisco Franco's regime.
 She was married to fellow poet Félix Grande from 1963 until his death in 2014.
-Aguirre and Grande had a daughter, poet and essayist Guadalupe Grande (born 1965).
+In 1965, Aguirre and Grande had a daughter, poet and essayist Guadalupe Grande.
 She was an aunt of poet Carlos Martínez Aguirre.
+Her works have been translated into English, French, and Italian.

 Aguirre died in Madrid on 13 April 2019, at the age of 88.